 This psychological trauma has woven its way through generations, and members of the Black community have often felt as though they didn’t deserve or weren’t entitled to the same luxuries as everybody else.
 It wasn’t until the walls and ceilings surrounding wealth and accessibility shifted that as a community, we were able to begin the work of breaking past the limits imposed on us for so long.
 This shift in narrative had not only started to heal this trauma, but introduced the successful impact of black purchasing power.

-It isn’t news to know that Black people spend more on beauty and cosmetics than any other racial group, but this purchasing influence has also infiltrated the luxury fashion market.
-According to Business of Fashion, Black American consumers wield $1.3 trillion in annual spending power, which is up 114% since 2000.
+It isn’t news to know that Black people proportionally more on beauty and cosmetics, but this purchasing influence has also infiltrated the luxury fashion market.
+According to Nielsen, Black American consumers wield $1.3 trillion in annual spending power.
 Professor Kimberly Jenkins explains that the fashion market and possessing mid-level to luxury clothing items alone is seen as leverage for social mobility.
-By purchasing items that carry societal weight, the Black consumer shares that they, too, can afford the luxury lifestyle—thus expressing financial mobility.
+By purchasing items that carry societal weight, the Black consumer shares that they, too, can afford the luxury lifestyle—thus expressing financial mobility, according to Jenkins.
 “Consumption became a function of self-identifying for Blacks," Jenkins says.
 "I can’t change my Black skin, but I can change anything else."

 We owe it to ourselves to celebrate and reach for the luxuries we also rightly deserve—free from stereotypes, questioning, and second-guessing.